soatok/dhole-cryptography/docs/internals/README.md

 * Authentication
   * Subkey derived with BLAKE2b-MAC with the key set to the domain separation constant, `DHOLEcrypto-Domain5eparatorConstant`.
-  * HMAC-SHA512 truncated to 256 bitc
+  * HMAC-SHA512 truncated to 256 bits
 * Encryption (AEAD)
   * XChaCha20-Poly1305